 A tour of the museum is a journey through the history of chocolate right from the Maya and Aztecs, through the Baroque period and into the industrial revolution and onto today's sweet treats.
 There are fascinating displays and even an oversized chocolate fountain you can dip into with wafers.
 And if that gets your taste buds tingling then don't worry: there’s a fantastic café to indulge in and a chocolate shop simply crammed with tempting bars, boxes and jars to take home.

 It's almost impossible to visit Cologne without at least glimpsing the twin spires of the mighty Dom Cathedral.
-The Dom is a stunning example of Gothic architecture and a World Heritage Site.
+The Cologne Cathedral is a stunning example of Gothic architecture and a World Heritage Site.
 Construction was started in 1248 ended in 1880 by which time Lewis Carroll had already dubbed it "the most beautiful of all the churches I have ever seen, or can imagine."

-As you stroll through the mostly pedestrianised streets of the old town towards the spires the cathedral looms large creating a buzz of anticipation.
+As you stroll through the mostly pedestrianised streets of the old town towards the spires, the cathedral looms large creating a buzz of anticipation.
 Once up close, this mighty edifice rises so high that it's almost impossible to take it all in.
-Once inside your amazement will be no less, especially when you think of the era in which construction on this epic fusion of soaring arches and stained glass windows started.
+And once inside your amazement will be no less, especially when you think of the era in which construction on this epic fusion of soaring arches and stained glass windows started.
 Romantics should seek out the brand new window designed by Gerhard Richter, one of the world's most sought after and expensive artists.
 The window is made up of 11,500 squares of glass in 72 colours.
 Gazing up at this 'symphony of light' with your partner will surely be one of the highlights of your trip.

 The one and only Eau de Cologne

 Nearby the Dom you'll find another sensory distraction: Eau de Cologne at Farina House.
 The original fragrance house is now a museum and retail outlet.
-Go on a tour and learn about the history of perfume and how it’s produced.
-Revel in the aroma of the original scent that the inventor described as, "reminiscent of a spring morning in Italy after the rain…" You can also check out their rival Eau de Cologne makers no. 4711.
+Go on a tour and learn about the history of perfume and how it's produced.
+Revel in the aroma of the original scent that the inventor described as, "reminiscent of a spring morning in Italy after the rain…".
+How could one refuse that?
+You can also check out their rival Eau de Cologne makers no. 4711.
 This house of fragrance also set up shop in the early 18th century and takes its name from its flagship store at what was no. 4711 Klöckergasse house.
 Purchasing a bottle of this world famous scent is a lovely way to make the memories of your trip to the city linger.

 A walk along the river

 One last thing you should definitely try to squeeze into your schedule is a romantic stroll along the banks of the River Rheine.
 There’s plenty to see here with industrial barges sweeping up and down the waterway transporting coal and goods from all over Europe.
-But it all happens with surprisingly little fuss, making this a relaxing place to wander, people watch and hold hands.
+But it all happens with surprisingly little fuss, making this a relaxing place to wander, people watch and hold hands (of course!).
 You can also take note of the last remaining cranes that line the walkway as a reminder of past industry.
 Newly built apartments and office blocks now line the banks.

 Stop off here for photos of the river and bridge and one last coffee and excellent German pastry before you head back to your hotel.